Chris Regis

-Christopher Ethan Regis (born 11 November 1996) is an English footballer who plays as a midfielder.
+Christopher Ethan Regis (born 11 November 1996) is an English footballer who last played as a midfielder for club Slough Town.

 A former England under-17 international, he spent his youth career with Arsenal and Southampton, before he joined Colchester United in 2015.
 He left Colchester in January 2017 without making a first-team appearance for the club, though he did have a loan spell at Maldon & Tiptree.
-He enjoyed brief stays at Sittingbourne and Farnborough before he signed a six-month contract with Port Vale in November 2017.
+He had brief spells at Sittingbourne and Farnborough before he signed a six-month contract with Port Vale in November 2017.

 He returned to non-League football with Torquay United in July 2018 before moving on to Truro City via Wealdstone in the 2018–19 season.
-He later played for Coggeshall Town, Cambridge City, Barton Rovers, Chalfont St Peter, Braintree Town, Bishop's Stortford, Folkestone Invicta, Aveley, Concord Rangers, Sittingbourne (again) and Hanwell Town.
-He played on the losing side of the 2025 Middlesex Senior Cup final.
+He later played for Coggeshall Town, Cambridge City, Barton Rovers, Chalfont St Peter, Braintree Town, Bishop's Stortford, Folkestone Invicta, Aveley, Concord Rangers, Sittingbourne (again), Hanwell Town, Brantham Athletic, and Slough Town.
+He played for Hanwell Town on the losing side of the 2025 Middlesex Senior Cup final.